rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### <a name="final-code"></a>Final Code Preview (Sample)

-By the end of this guide, the final code should basically look something like this:
+By the end of this guide, the final code will basically look something like this:

 <details>
 <summary style="cursor: pointer;";>(click to expand)</summary>